Johan Kriek

-Johan Christiaan Kriek (born April 5, 1958) is a South African-American retired tennis player and founder of the Global Water Foundation, a non-profit organization dedicated to delivering clean water to the world's neediest communities.
-He won two Australian Open titles and reached the semifinals at the French Open and US Open, as well as the quarterfinals of Wimbledon.
+Johan Christiaan Kriek (born April 5, 1958) is a South African–American former professional tennis player.
+He won two Australian Open titles, beating Steve Denton in four sets in the 1981 final and the same opponent in the 1982 final in straight sets, when he tamed Denton's cannonball serve and "relentlessly whipped winners past him from all angles of the court".
+He reached the semifinals at the French Open and US Open, as well as the quarterfinals of the Wimbledon Championships.
 Kriek won 14 professional singles and eight doubles titles, reaching a career-high singles ranking of world No. 7 in September 1984.

 He attended Afrikaanse Hoër Seunskool (Afrikaans High School for Boys, also known as Affies), a public school located in Pretoria.

 Kriek became a naturalized American citizen in August 1982.
 He currently resides in Palm Beach Gardens, Florida with his wife, Daga and their children Karolina and Kristian.